Play washed out for second day running in Alfred Dunhill Links Championship

 A decision had already been made to have a Monday finish but, with two full days being lost due to the weather, hopes of playing 72 holes have now been dashed.

-The third and final round has been rescheduled for Monday, though it would need the rain to finally stop at some point on Sunday for that to even be a possibility.
+The third and final round has been rescheduled for Monday, but photographs posted on social media showed Carnoustie under water on Sunday affernoon after the Barry Burn burst its banks.

-Photographs posted on social media suggested the Barry Burn at Carnoustie was close to bursting its banks while pools of water had formed around the Swilcan Burn at St Andrews.
+In announcement made after 6pm on Sunday, players were told that the plan is for the third round at Kingsbarns and St Andrews to be a two-tee start at 9am while a shotgun start at Carnoustie is scheduled for 11.30m.
+But, if it is deemed at 7.30am that Carnoustie will not be playable at 11:30am, there will be no play at any course and a further announcement will be made.

-The tee times for the final round were set to be published on Sunday, with just the top 30 and ties in the team event still being involved on Monday after a decision was made to have a 36-hole cut in that.
+An earlier call had been made about the team event, with just the top 30 and ties still being involved on Monday after a decision was made to have a 36-hole cut in that.

 Englishman Matthew Fitzpatrick, one of three winning European Ryder Cup team members in the field, leads the main event by a shot from Scot Grant Forrest and Spaniard Nacho Elvira.